aabiji/logbuddy/readme.md

 - Looked like shit, felt slow and clunky
 - Not a fan of react or ionic, I prefer static typing
 - This new version of LogBuddy is designed to fixed all the issues of the old version.
 Still under active development....

+- Have a generic database module that can query data regardless of whether sqlite3 is used on the frontend, or postgresql is used on the backend.
+Since the app is local first, we would need to have a copy of the user specific copy of the database on the user's device anyways